ansible-collections/ansible-consul/examples/README_VAGRANT.md

 ## Notes

 1. This project functions with the following software versions:
-  * Consul version 0.6.4
+  * Consul version 0.7.0
   * Ansible: 2.1.1.0
   * VirtualBox version 5.0.26
   * Vagrant version 1.8.1
   * Vagrant Hosts version 2.8.0
-2. This project uses Debian Jessie by default, but you can choose another OS with the *BOX_NAME* environment variable
+2. This project uses Debian 8 (Jessie) by default, but you can choose another OS distribution with the *BOX_NAME* environment variable
 3. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`
  * Optionally installs the Vagrant hosts plugin